Updated: Oct 11

 In three months’ time Leighton House, the studio-turned-museum built by artist Frederic Leighton in the latter part of the nineteenth century, will reopen.
 Tucked away behind busy Kensington High Street in London, the modest brick building with the unexpectedly exotic interior has just emerged from a year of careful construction aimed at improving access and enhancing the story it tells.
 Recently, I was part of a small group given a sneak preview of this much-loved attraction by Daniel Robbins, its senior curator.

 Having visited many times in the last twenty-five years it was strange enough seeing Leighton House empty, of people, paintings, sculpture and furniture – even the famous fountain pool in the Arab Hall was dry.
 In some ways, therefore, we were going back to when the house was first built before seeing the new changes.
 Leighton was, variously, a host, philanthropist, collector, sponsor, teacher and figurehead, but fundamentally an artist, rigorous in his technique thanks to classical training and hugely successful both financially and critically.
-A place from which he could service this complex life of public duty and private dedication soon became a necessity, and 2 Holland Park Road (the numbering has since changed) was crafted in association with architect George Aitchison as a very personal house, workplace and showroom.
+A place from which he could service this complex life of public duty and private dedication soon became a necessity, and 2 Holland Park Road (the road naming and numbering has since changed) was crafted in association with architect George Aitchison as a very personal house, workplace and showroom.

 As Daniel reminded us the original structure, the central block of today’s building, provided a basic suite of living rooms and the vital studio, on the first floor and lit by a great north-facing window.
 The pair developed and expanded this initial design during thirty years of occupation, however, to ensure it remained useful and so to this core was soon added a short eastern extension to increase the space for painting.
 That Arab Hall followed later, lined with tiles from the Middle East, topped by a gilded dome and contained within a polygonal wing to the west.
 Next, Leighton’s working year was extended with a new, glazed winter studio back at the opposite end of the house, elevated on iron columns to clear the smog.
 A final infill block on top of the library was completed just before Leighton’s death.